AreTaj/option-pricing/README.md

 Optional Custom Risk-Free Rate:
 •	The program acknowledges that the user may want to use a different risk-free rate than the common 2-year bond yield, which might not always be the ideal risk-free rate for all scenarios.
-•	It offers an (under development) functionality where users can choose to input a custom risk-free rate value.
+•	It offers a functionality where users can choose to input a custom risk-free rate value.

 Theoretical Option Price Calculation:
 •	Once all inputs are gathered, the program employs the Black-Scholes formula to calculate the theoretical price for the chosen option type (call or put).